studienkollegBank Account in Germany for Students: Complete Guide 2026

 | Social Studies | 4—6 | Economic and social policy, labor market, globalization, political systems |

-Total weekly hours typically reach 32 to 34 teaching hours.
+Total weekly hours reach 32 to 34 teaching hours.

 The FSP for the W-Kurs consists of: